The Glover-Edwards Conducting Programme is aimed at women conductors to bridge the gap between undergraduate and postgraduate study.

 A young woman conducting an orchestra

-To apply for the Glover-Edwards Conducting Programme please send the following via email:
+To apply for the Glover–Edwards Conducting Programme, please send the following by email:

-• CV / Resume – to include a brief break down of education, qualifications and previous occupations.
+• CV / Resume – including a brief breakdown of education, qualifications, and relevant experience.

-• Cover Letter – one side of A4, detailing why you would like to be a part of this programme.
+• Cover Letter (maximum one side of A4) – detailing why you would like to be a part of this programme.

-Send this as a PDF attachment to: GloverEdwardsConducting@ram.ac.uk
+Send both items separately as PDF attachments to: GloverEdwardsConducting@ram.ac.uk.

-Any applications received after this date will not be considered.
-Successful candidates will be informed by mid-July.
+Please note that applications received after this date will not be considered.
+Successful applicants will be notified by mid-July.

-The first weekend of the programme will take place from Friday 5 September to Sunday 7 September at the Royal Academy of Music, with three further weekends in October, November and January 2026.
+The first weekend of the programme will take place from Friday 11 September from 1pm to Sunday 13 September 7pm 2026 at the Royal Academy of Music, followed by three further weekends in October, November, and January 2027.

 The fee for the first weekend is £150, with generous bursaries available.
-There is no fee for existing Academy students.
-If you are selected for part two of the programme, there is no fee.
+There is no fee for current Academy students.
+If you are selected to progress beyond the first weekend for part two of the programme, there is no fee.

 A conducting tutor guides a student's arm movements